 Egypt shuts mosques and churches over coronavirus fears

-Egypt has more than a hundred thousand mosques across the country.
-Earlier today, Al-Azhar, Egypt’s top Sunni Muslim authority, said it will shut its historic mosque in old Cairo starting from Saturday "for the safety of worshipers, and until the end of the Coronavirus epidemic".
+Egypt has more than 100,000 mosques.
+Al-Azhar, Egypt's top Sunni Muslim authority, said it would shut its historic mosque in old Cairo starting from Saturday "for the safety of worshippers, and until the end of the coronavirus epidemic".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)